San Fermin 2026: July 6 - 14 | Running of the Bulls tours filling fast | Book your spot |

 Detailed Encierro Route Guide

 The 875 meter encierro path from Santo Domingo to Plaza de Toros presents unique challenges in each section.
-Our team of experienced runners have compiled detailed insights for every part of the running of the bulls route to help you understand the complete course.
+Our team of experienced runners have compiled detailed insights for every part of the running of the bulls route.

 The first and most challenging uphill section of the encierro route.
 This 280 meter uphill stretch is where the bulls are at their freshest and fastest.
 The narrow street creates a funnel effect, making it extremely crowded and potentially dangerous.
 Experienced runners consider this a technically challenging section of the Pamplona bull run route.

 A wider section offering more room to maneuver.
 After the intensity of Santo Domingo, the route opens up into Plaza Consistorial (Town Hall Square).
 This 100 meter stretch gives runners more space to position themselves and assess herd movement.
-The bulls typically maintain their grouping through this section, but nothing is ever certain on the Pamplona run route.
+The bulls typically maintain their grouping through this section.

 This short but critical section features the most notorious turn on the entire 875 meter encierro path, known as La Curva (never call it “Dead Man’s Corner”).
 This 90-degree right turn from Mercaderes onto Calle Estafeta is where bulls often slip and fall, creating unpredictable and extremely dangerous situations.